 - If you are thinking of getting a kitten to keep an older cat company, you might want to consider two kittens.
 They will be able to keep each other company while the older cat learns to love them.

 - If you already have more than one cat, use the "alpha cat" for preliminary introductions.
-Once he/she accepts the newcomer, the other resident cats will quickly fall in line.
+Once it accepts the newcomer, the other resident cats will quickly fall in line.

 - If you can, do your best to match personalities.
-For example, if you have a mellow, laid-back cat at home, chances are he'll be overwhelmed by an aggressive or high-energy housemate.
+For example, if you have a mellow, laid-back cat at home, chances are it'll be overwhelmed by an aggressive or high-energy housemate.

 Do your best to follow these steps to help your new pet integrate successfully into your household.
 Remember to give both cats plenty of praise and attention, and don't forget to continue with any routines you've established with your existing pet.

-- If things start going badly, separate them again, and then start where you left off.
-If one cat seems to consistently be the aggressor, give her some "time out," then try again a little bit later.
+It can take several tries before your cats really begin to accept one another.
+If things start going badly, separate them again, and then start where you left off.
+If one cat seems to consistently be the aggressor, give it some "time out," then try again a little bit later.